compcommlab/oembeddings/README.md

         - "Patient*innen" -> "Patient_innen"
         - "Rentner:innen" -> "Rentner_innen"

+### Generate Training Corpus

-- generate training corpus: dumps sentences to single `.txt` file (preferred format for fasttext).
+- dumps text to single `.txt` file (preferred format for fasttext).
 One line per sentence.
 You can specify these options:
     - debug: only use a random sample
     - min_length: only use sentence with a minimum number of tokens (default: 5 tokens)
     - corpus_name: file name for `txt` file.
 Training corpora files are always located in the `data` directory (is created automatically)